goalkeeperfyc/Bad_leagueOfLegend_Players/bad_play_list.md

 # Season 2022
 PSZ FanBoy: It's the first 10 game of the season and he play shit (split all the game) when we are in advance<br>
+TheDocWillSeeYou: Kept crying and wanted jug to 24/7 babysit him as a shen<br>
+RUShakenYet: Cried for enemy jug ganked him when he was extreme low as a ekko<br>

 # Season 2021
 player_name<br>